dotpointer/webtriggers/README.md

 In short: apt-get install nginx mariadb-server php-fpm php-mysqli inotify-tools and then configure nginx, PHP and setup a user in MariaDB.

+It is also possible to run webtriggers without a web server and a database by using --run-order-files to create file based orders.

 ### Installing

 Head to the nginx document root and clone the repository: